Nursing Home Abuse Lawyers in Oklahoma

 That's where Oklahoma nursing home abuse attorneys at Martin Jean &

 Jackson can step in.
 We represent patents and families in nursing home

 We represent clients who have suffered neglect, abuse, or injuries, such as:

 - Falls, due to lack of supervision or unsafe conditions

-- Failure to prevent or treat infections, bed sores, or health conditions
+- Failure to prevent or treat infections or bed sores

 - Neglect of basic needs

 - Emotional abuse

 How Common is Nursing Home Abuse?

 Nursing home abuse affects thousands of families each year.
 In 2014 alone,